pmalik8/IntroToBlazorWorkshop/docs/03-using-components.md

     <Counter />
     ```

-1. Run the app.
+1. Refresh the app in the browser.
 You should now see a Counter on the Home page as well as on the Counter page.

     ![Counter on Home page](https://user-images.githubusercontent.com/1874516/67259642-d4b70700-f44b-11e9-8f07-ce0a1e01ed9c.png)